-• Anyone may submit allegations of noncompliance or continuing noncompliance involving human subject research to the ORRC verbally or
+Anyone may submit allegations of noncompliance or continuing noncompliance involving human subject research to the ORRC verbally or in writing.
+The ORRC/IRB maintains confidentiality regarding the identity of the person submitting the allegation to the extent possible.

 - The RCO screens the allegation of noncompliance to determine whether the protocol(s) affected is supported by federal funds. - The RCO also determines whether the protocol has issues pertinent to other research review committees, i.e., Institutional Biosafety Committee, Radiation Safety Committee, and Office of Sponsored Research Projects (formally known as Research Administrative Services). - If the RCO finds any issues pertinent to these research review committees, he/she coordinates with these units as outlined in IRB/ORRC coordination SOPP, if appropriate.